vladigleba/vladigleba.github.io/posts/basics/prayer.md

 One author shared the following insight on praying Jesus’ model prayer:[^1]

 > I cannot say ‘our’ if I live only for myself.
 I cannot say ‘Father’ if I do not endeavor each day to act like his child.
 I cannot say ‘who art in heaven’ if I’m laying up no treasures there.
 I cannot say ‘hallowed be thy name’ if I am not striving for holiness.
 I cannot say ‘thy kingdom come’ if I’m not seeking to hasten the blessed hope.
 I cannot say ‘thy will be done’ if I am disobedient to his word.
 I cannot say ‘in earth as it is in heaven’ if I’ll not serve him here and now.
-I cannot say ‘give us this day our daily bread’ if I am selfishly hoarding for the fu-ture.
+I cannot say ‘give us this day our daily bread’ if I am selfishly hoarding for the future.
 I cannot say ‘forgive us our debts’ if I harbor a grudge against anyone.
 I cannot say ‘lead us not into temptation’ if I deliberately place myself in its path.
 I cannot say ‘deliver us from evil’ if I do not long for holiness.
 I cannot say ‘thine is the kingdom’ if I do not give Jesus the throne of my heart.
 I cannot attribute to him ‘the power’ if I fear what men may do.
 I cannot ascribe to him ‘the glory’ if I’m seeking for my own honor.
 I cannot say ‘forever’ if I’m living only for temporary earthly rewards.
 {% ct 'Unknown' %}

 [^1]: Quoted by Doug Batchelor, *Teach Us to Pray* (Roseville, CA: Amazing Facts, 2005), p.
 30.